 In this guide, we will also cover what measures you can take to prevent the spread of Coronavirus within your business and how you can keep your staff and customers safe with a few procedure changes to the operations of your garage.
-We will also discuss the adverse effects that some government measures have had upon the industry (MOT Holidays for example) and how you can overcome this myriad of issues and survive a coming recession.
+We will also discuss the adverse effects that some government measures have had upon the industry (MOT Holidays, for example) and how you can overcome this myriad of issues and survive a coming recession.

-Finally, we will outline all the ways which the OSCA cable and remote diagnostics can help keep your garage business safe and profitable during this seemingly endless pandemic.
+Finally, we will outline all the ways in which the OSCA cable and remote diagnostics can help keep your garage business safe and profitable during this seemingly endless pandemic.

 Analyse your customer care procedure and how your employees interact with clients and colleagues

 This should ideally take the form of performing a risk assessment and then hosting an action meeting to determine what new measures need to be put in place and how.
-Here is a link to the Health & Safety Executive's guide for Risk Assessments for Motor Vehicle Workshops you will also need to include this COVID 19 Risk Assessment.
+Here is a link to the Health & Safety Executive's guide for Risk Assessments for Motor Vehicle Workshops.
+You will also need to include this COVID-19 Risk Assessment.

 Next, think about your staffing levels and the roles that each of your employees is playing within your business and the areas within which they work.
 Is there any way they can maintain social distancing whilst working?
 If not, will they be required to wear face masks and other PPE?
 Could you potentially split your employees' jobs to minimise contact?
 Are there working hours correct?
-Do they all need to be present at the same time or can you stagger shifts or even reduce the number of staff temporarily (see Job Support Scheme page 4)?
+Do they all need to be present at the same time, or can you stagger shifts or even reduce the number of staff temporarily (see Job Support Scheme page 4)?

 Finally, dig into how you communicate, police and enforce the procedures that you have put in place.
-Firstly, you need to communicate so call your staff into a meeting preferably individually or in a large space to allow for social distancing and explain the measures you have put into effect.
+Firstly, you need to communicate, so call your staff into a meeting, preferably individually or in a large space, to allow for social distancing and explain the measures you have put into effect.
 Then you will want to signpost these measures with notices to remind them of the procedures.
-The same applies to your customers, with the recent release of the NHS Track and Trace App the Government has provided a handy template and free QR code generator here
+The same applies to your customers.
+With the recent release of the NHS Track and Trace App, the Government has provided a handy template and free QR code generator here

-So, the government has produced a new track & trace app and hopefully it works this time around.
+So, the government has produced a new track & trace app, and hopefully, it works this time around.
 The app works with Bluetooth and is aimed at automating the contact tracing process (the act of determining the prior movements and interaction of an infected individual to limit the spread of a disease).

-It uses the Bluetooth signal that is broadcast by the app to determine how close the user is to other nearby smartphones, these 'encounters' are then logged within the app for 14 days.
+It uses the Bluetooth signal that is broadcast by the app to determine how close the user is to other nearby smartphones.
+These 'encounters' are then logged within the app for 14 days.
 It does this by ranking how close you came to another person's device and for how long.

-So to sum up the app determines your risk score with a combination of how long you spent near the infected individual, the actual distance and their current symptoms at the time which can be reported in the app.
+So, to sum up, the app determines your risk score with a combination of how long you spent near the infected individual, the actual distance and their current symptoms at the time, which can be reported in the app.
 The app does not track your location via GPS and is deliberately designed to be as private as possible it only asks for the first part of your postcode when you register.

 The Chancellor of the Exchequer, The Rt Hon Rishi Sunak, has laid down plans for how they will prop up the economy over the winter months with 'The Winter Economy Plan'.
 Here are just a few things that were announced that you can look into to help your business in these trying times.

 Ah yes!
 Brexit is indeed still a thing.
-So, how can you prepare your business for this brave new world.
+So, how can you prepare your business for this brave new world?

-Diversify your suppliers - Ensuring you have a variety of suppliers that can provide you with parts outside of the EU, will help partially shield your business in the event of a no-deal Brexit.
+Diversify your suppliers - Ensuring you have a variety of suppliers that can provide you with parts outside of the EU will help partially shield your business in the event of a no-deal Brexit.
 It's wise to start doing this immediately as the EU provides over £35m worth of Automotive parts per day to the UK.
 There is also an opportunity to find cheaper suppliers from the likes of China and India here.

-Get your recruitment sorted - Plan your recruitment strategy for the next couple of years in advance and try to get the right candidates especially from European countries working and settled now, before Brexit.
+Get your recruitment sorted - Plan your recruitment strategy for the next couple of years in advance and try to get the right candidates, especially from European countries working and settled now, before Brexit.

 EU Funding - Did you ever receive any funding from the EU to start or grow your business?
-If so it's worth checking if the terms will change after we fully leave.
+If so, it's worth checking if the terms will change after we fully leave.

-Another measure that has been damaging to the garage industry is the introduction of MOT holidays with many garages offering MOTs as their sole offering.
+Another measure that has been damaging to the garage industry is the introduction of MOT holidays, with many garages offering MOTs as their sole offering.
 It has forced many to suffer from a loss of business and likely some to have shut their doors permanently.
-One way garages have been adapting to this temporary legislation is by doing offers on MOT's at times when the R-rate (rate of infection) of COVID 19 has been at its lowest such as August, but with the prospect of improvements in the number of cases and the mortality rates likely to increase over the long dark of winter leaving many garages having to consider offering extra services in coming months.
+One way garages have been adapting to this temporary legislation is by doing offers on MOTs at times when the R-rate (rate of infection) of COVID-19 has been at its lowest such as August but with the prospect of improvements in the number of cases and the mortality rates likely to increase over the long dark of winter leaving many garages having to consider offering extra services in coming months.

-Diversification may not have to be as expensive as it sounds, if your operation is strapped for funds, extra services with minimum overheads are available, such as replacing car key remote batteries and car key programming.
-If you already have an OSCA cable then you're in luck as we provide key programming services alongside the ever-expanding jobs in our application list and we can even potentially recommend where you can get other equipment through our distributors, with 0% finance, if you need to offer more services.
+Diversification may not have to be as expensive as it sounds.
+If your operation is strapped for funds, extra services with minimum overheads are available, such as replacing car key remote batteries and car key programming.
+If you already have an OSCA cable, then you're in luck as we provide key programming services alongside the ever-expanding jobs in our application list, and we can even potentially recommend where you can get other equipment through our distributors with 0% finance if you need to offer more services.

-Now finally we move to the heart of the matter, what can OSCA do to keep your garage business safe and profitable during the pandemic.
+Now finally, we move to the heart of the matter.
+What can OSCA do to keep your garage business safe and profitable during the pandemic?

-Following on from my previous point, because our team of technicians can carry out dealer level diagnostics on most makes and models, it enables you to avoid taking the vehicle back and forth from the dealer resulting in a significant reduction of wasted work hours, fuel cost, recovery costs resulting in significant savings and reduced risk of exposure to coronavirus.
+Following on from my previous point, because our team of technicians can carry out dealer-level diagnostics on most makes and models, it enables you to avoid taking the vehicle back and forth from the dealer resulting in a significant reduction of wasted work hours, fuel cost, recovery costs resulting in significant savings and reduced risk of exposure to coronavirus.

 More coronavirus tips coming up.
 A lot of businesses have been struggling with information overload with the Government flip-flopping between one policy and the next.
-Can we have a pint at the pub or can we not?
-You can only have a pint at the pub on the second Sunday of the month, but only if it's the summer solstice after the African swallows have flown south for the winter etcetera.
+Can we have a pint at the pub, or can we not?
+You can only have a pint at the pub on the second Sunday of the month, but only if it's the summer solstice after the African swallows have flown south for the winter, etcetera.

 So here are a few brief tips on how you can cut through the never-ending media frenzy.

-Right, that’s all till next time folks.
+Right, that’s all till next time, folks.